Events at the Museum

 Frank Olding's Winter 2019/20 course of lectures

-Frank Olding’s new course of archaeology lectures will begin in January 2020
+Frank Olding's new course of Archaeology Lectures starts on Friday 10th January 2020 at 10.00 a.m.

 Photographs by kind permission of Mr Les Price of Beaufort Hill